 No. The IDRF program does not provide examples of proposals that have been awarded fellowships.
 However, you may visit our website to learn more about the research that current fellows are conducting.
 For suggestions on proposal writing, we encourage you to consult The Art of Writing Proposals.

-Can I submit my online application even if my reference letters and language evaluation(s) have not been received?
+Can I submit my online application even if my language evaluation(s) have not been received?

 Yes.
 You are strongly encouraged to submit your online application well in advance of the deadline.
-There is no need to wait for your reference letters and evaluations to be received in order to submit your application – they will be automatically added to your application.
-You may continue to check the status of your references and language evaluations and you can send reminder requests through the “Track References” section of the application portal, even after your application has been submitted.
+There is no need to wait for your evaluation(s) to be received in order to submit your application – they will be automatically added to your application.
+You may continue to check the status of your language evaluation(s) and send language evaluators a reminder by logging into the application portal and selecting your application in the left-hand sidebar.

 Do I need to submit a language evaluation?

 You do not need to submit a language evaluation form if you will be conducting research in English or your native language(s).
 Applicants conducting research in another language are strongly suggested to submit a language evaluation with their application.

 Language evaluators should be qualified individuals who are able to test your proficiency in the language(s) needed for your on-site research at the time of your application.
 Ideally, your evaluator will be a language instructor at a university, in the United States or abroad; however, exceptions can be made for less commonly taught languages.
 Departmental language exams will not be accepted as proof of language proficiency.
-Please note that referees may not submit language evaluations on your behalf.
-A sample language evaluation can be found here.
+A sample language evaluation can be found

 Does my language evaluator have to be at my institution?